 Paco Retana ’87, M.S.W. ’90

-For nearly 30 years, Paco Retana has been serving the vulnerable youth and marginalized communities in Los Angeles.
-As a recognized mental health expert and vice president of programs at Wellnest (formerly Los Angeles Child Guidance Center), he is responsible for all clinical programs, including strategic planning, program evaluation and training in support of Wellnest’s mission to provide quality mental health services, promoting early intervention and ensuring easy access for a community in great need by initiating and implementing program changes to meet new funding streams for innovative prevention programs.
-Additionally, Paco has served as a consultant for numerous community organizations and educational institutions including First 5 LA, Watts Gang Task Force, Green Dot Public Schools and the Santa Ana Unified School District, providing professional development training, psychological and facilitation services, counseling, education and crisis intervention.
+For nearly 35 years, Paco Retana has been serving the vulnerable youth and marginalized communities in Los Angeles.
+As a recognized mental health expert and vice president of programs at Wellnest, he is responsible for all clinical programs, including strategic planning, program evaluation and training in support of Wellnest’s mission through a holistic approach to emotional well-being, Wellnest offers hope, healing and opportunity to the children, young adults, families and communities we serve.
+Our commitment remains steadfast as we enter our second century of service.
+Paco assures that Wellnest provides quality mental health services, promoting early intervention and ensuring easy access for a community in great need by initiating and implementing program changes to meet new funding streams for innovative prevention programs.
+Additionally, Paco has served as a consultant for numerous community organizations and educational institutions including Archdiocese of Los Angeles, First 5 LA, Watts Gang Task Force, Green Dot Public Schools and the Santa Ana Unified School District, providing professional development training, psychological and facilitation services, counseling, education and crisis intervention.
 Paco is the former co-chair of the Latino Underserved Cultural Communities for DMH, he is a former voting member of the Los Angeles County Department of Mental Health (DMH) System Leadership Team, and former co-chair of the Service Area Advisory Committee for South Los Angeles.
 Paco serves on the UCLA Order of the Blue Shield and as a Luskin Senior Fellow.
 He is also a UCLA Alumni Association Sustaining Donor.
 Paco is the recipient of the Humanitarian Award from the National Conference for Community and Justice and an Honoree of NAMI Urban Los Angeles.
 Paco earned a bachelor’s in psychology and a master in social work from the UCLA Luskin School of Public Affairs.
 He is a Licensed Clinical Social Worker.
 Connect with Paco on UCLA ONE.

 Matthew Saucedo ’11